kantega/htmx-workshop/README.md

 **Instructions**

-Using the `hx-post` attribute, make the "Add to cart" form post to `/webshop/add-to-cart`.
-At present, this endpoint returns the entire page, but we want to change this so that only the form is updated.
-Change the endpoint, so it returns a fragment of HTML containing only the form, plus the text "Added to cart".
+Remove the `method` and `action` attribute from the form.
+Then using the `hx-post` attribute, make the "Add to cart" form, post to `/webshop/add-to-cart`.
 Use `hx-swap` to replace the entire form with the html returned by the endpoint.
 The default behavior for `hx-target` is to swap out the element that made the request, so that should suit us fine.